yxuo/learning/git/courses/rbtech/lessons/lesson-1.md

 It will display the settings text in a text editor called **VIM**.

-* To navigate use the arrow keys :arrow_up: :arrow_down:.
+* To navigate in insert mode use the arrow keys :arrow_up: :arrow_down:.

 * To exit type `:q` and PRESS `ENTER` :leftwards_arrow_with_hook:.